 }

-Calling foo with the value of 2147483647 results in i containing the value of -2147483648 after the “i++”-statement.
-Continuing execution using such a value could result in unexpected results, such as overflowing a buffer and erroneous operation.
-The programmer could have been unaware that the value was getting too big to represent in the allocated space.
+Calling foo with the value of 2147483647 results in i containing the value of -2147483648 after the i++ statement.
+Continuing execution using such a value can result in unexpected results, such as overflowing a buffer and erroneous operation.
 As it is impossible for the compiler or an analysis tool to determine whether overflowing the variable is the expected behaviour, code should be annotated using comments if wrap-around is expected.

 6.15.2 Avoidance mechanisms for language users